Render On Your Network

-KeyShot Network Rendering system consists of three elements: Master, Slaves, and Queues.
-The Master manages the network resources.
-The Slave does the actual rendering of each job.
-The Queue shows the jobs that have been submitted to the Network Rendering system.
-After the job is submitted, the Queue can be closed or disconnected from the network.
+KeyShot Network Rendering consists of three elements: Manager, Worker, and Monitor.
+The Manager manages all of the connected network resources.
+The Worker does the actual rendering.
+The Monitor shows the jobs that have been submitted to the Network Rendering system by each Worker.
+After the job is submitted, the Monitor can be closed or disconnected from the network without affecting the jobs.

-The more cores you have, the faster your images, animations and KeyShotVR’s render.
+The more cores you have, the faster your images and animations render.

 How Many Cores Do You Need?

-Whether you need 32 cores to increase the speed of your smaller rendering processes or 256 cores to bring in the ultimate rendering power, KeyShot Network Rendering has the set-up and scalable options to cut down the time it takes to create renderings and animations.
+Whether you need 32 cores to increase the speed of your smaller rendering processes, 256 cores, or more to bring in the ultimate rendering power, KeyShot Network Rendering has the set-up and scalable options to cut down the time it takes to create renderings and animations.

 KeyShot Network Rendering Features

-- Master/Slave-System – independent of KeyShot, i.e. KeyShot doesn’t have to be installed on the slave system
+- Manager/Worker-System – independent of KeyShot, i.e. KeyShot doesn’t have to be installed on the Worker system

 - Easy to install and administer – simply install, and follow the instructions.

-- New updates will be downloaded from within the network queue
+- New updates will be downloaded from within the network Monitor

-- Network Render queue – everyone can send jobs to the network for rendering.
+- Network Render Monitor – everyone can send jobs to the network for rendering.

-- User system – allows for user accounts to have manageability over current jobs in queue
+- User system – allows for user accounts to have manageability over current jobs in Monitor

-- Slaves will be connected automatically by sending packets across the network for detection by the master for connection
+- Workers will be connected automatically by sending packets across the network for detection by the Manager for connection

-- Queue shows current frame being rendered and remaining time of job
+- Monitor shows current frame being rendered and remaining time of job

-- Jobs can be prioritized within the queue
+- Jobs can be prioritized within the Monitor

-- Supports an “unlimited” number of slaves with any number of cores (physical / virtual)
+- Supports an “unlimited” number of Workers with any number of cores (physical / virtual)

-- Slave tray application, allows the user to update the number of cores being utilized on the network
+- Worker tray application, allows the user to update the number of cores being utilized on the network

 - Partial image download – if the image is not done rendering, you can download the rendered results.

-- Slaves can be added or subtracted anytime, i.e. before, or after rendering.
+- Workers can be added or subtracted anytime, i.e. before, or after rendering.